omer-noor/inventory-management-api/README.md

 ### If packages are not configured properly when you clone
 >npm install express mysql cors --save
 ### Overview
-This is a CRUD API built using Node+Express and mySQL running on port 8080 on Localhost The database itself is an external mySQL database hosted on Azure, no setup needed I  have implemented the functionality to **filter inventory** items by name, description, price, and count.
+This is a CRUD API built using Node+Express and mySQL running on port 8080 on Localhost.

+The database itself is an external mySQL database hosted on Azure, no setup needed

+I  have implemented the functionality to **filter inventory** items by name, description, price, and count.

 # Endpoints